Little Ouseburn Open Gardens

 Sorry, but Little Ouseburn Open Gardens isn't running this year.
 We'll keep you posted about next year's event details when they are known, but in the meantime we include below details from a previous year to remind you about the event

 Little Ouseburn is a small picturesque North Yorkshire village lying about twelve miles North West of York.
 The village centre is a conservation area and the 12th Century Church is a Grade 1 listed building.
 The Thompson Mausoleum associated with Anne Brontë and now in the care of York Conservation Trust, situated in the churchyard, will be open for visitors to the Open Gardens day.

 The open gardens range from the grand to the jewel-like in size, from traditional to contemporary in design, all lovingly tended.

-Home made cakes, lunches and teas will be provided by locals at the village hall as well as an outside BBQ.
+Home made cakes, lunches and teas will be provided by locals at the Village Hall.